Samsung Galaxy S20 Release Date: Tips & Tricks

 Check Your Upgrade Status

-If you're planning to buy the Galaxy S20 soon after launch in February, now would be a great time to check your upgrade status to ensure that you're eligible.
+If you're planning to buy the Galaxy S20 soon after it launches in February, now would be a great time to check your upgrade status to ensure that you're eligible.
 If you're not eligible for an upgrade for awhile you'll probably have to pay extra to secure your Galaxy S20.

 Checking your current upgrade status is extremely easy and it should only take a few minutes provided you have your account information handy.